populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 - **locus**: Variant locus.
 Contains contig and position information.
 - **alleles**: Variant alleles.
-- **freq**: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the gnomAD release.
+- **freq**: Array of allele frequency information (AC, AN, AF, homozygote count) for each frequency aggregation group in the OurDNA release.
   - **AC**: Alternate allele count in release.
   - **AF**: Alternate allele frequency, (AC/AN), in release.
   - **AN**: Total number of alleles in release.